tk-codes/DesignPatterns.NET/CreationalPatterns/Singleton/README.md

 Lastly, this approach uses a **syncRoot** instance to lock on, rather than locking on the type itself, to avoid deadlocks.

 This double-checked locking approach solves the thread concurrency problems while avoiding an exclusive lock in every call to the instance propery method.
 It also allows you to delay instantiation until the object is first accessed.

+## Relations with Other Patterns

+* **AbstractFactory*, **Builder**, **Prototype**  - These patterns can be implemented using the Singleton pattern
+* **Flyweight** - There should be only one Singleton instance, whereas Flyweight class can have multiple instances with a different intrinsic state.
+Whatsmore, Singleton object can be mutable but Flyweight objects are immutable.

 Reference:
 * MSDN - [Implementing Singleton in C#](https://msdn.microsoft.com/en-us/library/ff650316.aspx)